 How the flexibility of Interfolio’s Review, Promotion & Tenure product can be adapted to meet your institution’s unique needs.

 How are you currently managing the essential faculty advancement and workflow processes for promotion and tenure?
 Many institutions are relying on paper-based systems, piecemeal digital solutions, or a stopgap option such as SharePoint, Google Drive, or Box.

-In this live webinar we’ll discuss the following:
+In this webinar we discuss the following: